CRISPIN BLUNT MP

 Ollie is passionate about helping veterans suffering from the effects of PTSD and his own, personal experiences with plant-based medicines in Costa Rica have further convinced him of the benefits of such therapies.

 Charlotte Walsh is an academic lawyer at Leicester Law School, University of Leicester, where she runs a Critical Criminology course, with a particular focus on drug policy.
-Her research specialism is on the interface between psychedelics and the law, viewed from a liberal, human rights-based perspective, and she has published widely on this subject - in journals and edited collections - along with being a regular speaker at psychedelic conferences and festivals.
-She is on the Steering Committee of the Ayahuasca Defense Fund and is involved with legal defence work, along with advocacy for policy reform.
+Her research specialism is on the interface between psychedelics and the law, viewed from a liberal, human rights-based perspective, and she has published widely on this subject - in journals and edited collections - along with being a regular speaker at conferences and festivals.
+She is on the Steering Committee of the Ayahuasca Defense Fund and is involved with legal defense work, along with advocacy for policy reform.

 PROFESSOR JOANNA NEILL